 Then some religions are not recognized by the State, so the religious rite is not automatically combined with the civil one.
 Therefore, it is necessary to ensure that two separate ceremonies occur.
 Usually, one day there is a religious rite, and another day there is a civil ceremony.

-What if you don’t want to get married in Church but a secular ceremony?
+What if you don’t want to get married in Church but in a secular ceremony?

 We come now to us and the secular ceremony, which is why you are on this blog.
 We made the premise relating to religious traditions to introduce an essential concept.
 A ritual does not fall within any spiritual current but corresponds to the personality.
 And also, the spirituality of the spouses is considered by the State practically an unrecognized religion.

 From a certain point of view, it is terrible, but if you think about it for a moment, it is perfectly normal.
 Each couple is unique and has its inner world.

 How to organize the Catholic Wedding